Berman510/pi-cluster/README.md

 # K3S Pi Cluster

 I use this repo to provision and deploy my home k3s cluster.
 I have 3 NanoPi R6S nodes, one with an attached external hardware RAID storage array.
 There are configurations to support single or multi-node environments.
 Tested using Debian Bullseye Core w/ kernel 6.1 arm64.
 Comments, suggestions and pull-requests highly encouraged!
 This repository is based on Jeff Geerling's [Pi-Cluster](https://github.com/geerlingguy/pi-cluster) repository and has been configured for my specific home setup.
 Note: I've added services like external-dns and cert-manager that require pre-provisioning secrets for.
 My prometheus configuration is also expecting a secret for the bearer token to attach to my separate HomeAssistant deployment.
 Be sure to add these secrets to the `secrets` folder.
 See notes below on how to [Configure Secrets Files](#configure-secrets-files).

+### Note:
+This repository is not entirely generalized.
 When customizing for your own environment, be sure to fork this repository and update the templates containing `repoURL` and `targetRevision` entries as well as entries in all the `Values.yaml` files with your desired values.

-### TODO:
+### TODO

-Update README with steps for auto_inventory.sh usage (also make it work reliably...)!
+- Update README with steps for auto_inventory.sh usage (also make it work reliably...)
+- Expand secrets via external-secrets chart (plus AWS-side setup)
+- More automation for bootstrapping and autodiscovery of new nodes
+- Generalize entire repo for mass-consumption
+- Correct http->https redirect
+- Correct traefik default tls
+- Integrate crossplane for entire environment bootstrapping from ARP discovery through application deployment

 ## Usage